FutureSex/LoveSounds: Recording

 In 2005, Timberlake felt inspired to record songs again.
 Motivated by the "sad state" of pop radio, he decided he needed to experiment with music.
 Reportedly, it was not until Timberlake turned to producer Timbaland "that he figured out the direction he wanted the record to take".
 In November 2005, Timberlake visited Timbaland's brand-new Thomas Crown Studios in Virginia Beach, Virginia, United States.
 Timbaland had previously collaborated with Timberlake, producing four tracks for Justified including "Cry Me a River".

-Once in the studio, however, the team had no clear direction for the album as there were no concepts being discussed.
+Once in the studio, however, the team had no clear direction for the album, as no concepts were being discussed.
 Aside from having "Cry Me a River" to draw from, they had no "game plan" and no working title for the new album.
 Timberlake thought that if he could make a record that would live up to Justified, he "would have".
-So he asked Timbaland if he could reproduce the likes of "Cry Me a River" by four or six times.
+So he asked Timbaland if he could reproduce the likes of "Cry Me a River" four or six times.

 While in the studio, Timbaland played on the stereo plenty of songs by American singer and musician Prince for them to listen to.
 Early in their sessions, they reportedly were "fooling around" and "freestyling".
-One night, Danja was playing a guitar riff and caught the attention of Timberlake, who then started humming to the melody and later sung the lyrics.
-Timbaland, who was at their side, added drums onto the progressing sound.
+One night, Danja was playing a guitar riff and caught the attention of Timberlake, who then started humming to the melody and later sang the lyrics.
+Timbaland, who was at their side, added drums to the progressing sound.
 After an hour, with no lyrics written on paper, Timberlake recorded in the vocal booth a song that would become "What Goes Around...
 Comes Around".
 Timberlake, having been teased by Timbaland, said to the latter: "Let's do something we would never do.
 Let's go far left and just see what happens."